humphrej/bazel-recipes/turps/README.md

 ### Introduction
 This recipe demonstrates
 * building a simple grpc service in golang to store test results.
-* building acceptance test suite that is built into a container with dependencies
+* building an e2e acceptance test suite for both API and CLI.
+The acceptance tests are packaged into a container with all dependencies to run in the CI/CD "acceptance test stage".

 ### Context:
 * Using the ideas from the Continuous Delivery book, a deployment pipeline should be split into parts: